-In our home health and hospice business, we are able to achieve quality outcomes-as measured by many industry and value-based metrics such as hospital readmission rates-in a lower cost setting.
+In our home health and hospice business, we believe we are able to achieve quality outcomes-as measured by many industry and valuebased metrics such as hospital readmission rates-in a lower cost setting.
 In our senior living business, we believe we are able to offer our residents a better quality of life experience at an affordable cost, thus appealing to a broader population.
 With our platform of diversified service offerings, we believe that we are well-positioned to take advantage of favorable demographic shifts as well as industry trends that reward providers offering quality care in lower cost settings.

-As of December 31, 2017, we provided home health and hospice services through 46 agencies.
+As of June 30, 2019, we provided home health and hospice services through 62 agencies.
 Our home health services generally consist of providing some combination of clinical services including nursing, speech, occupational and physical therapy, medical social work and home health aide services.
 Home health is often a cost-effective solution for patients and can also increase their quality of life by allowing them to receive excellent clinical services in the comfort and convenience of a familiar setting.
-Approximately two-thirds of our home health agencies are rated 4- or 5-stars by the Centers for Medicare and Medicaid Services.
+Using CMS's star rating criteria, our home health agencies achieved an average of 4 out of 5 stars across all agencies compared to the industry average of 3.5 stars.
 Our hospice services focus on the physical, spiritual and psychosocial needs of terminally ill patients and their families and consist primarily of clinical care, education and counseling.
-During the fiscal year ended December 31, 2017, we generated approximately 69% of our home health and hospice revenue from Medicare.
+During the six months ended June 30, 2019 and the year ended December 31, 2018, we generated 67.9% and 68.6%, respectively, of our home health and hospice revenue from Medicare.

-As of December 31, 2017, we provided senior living services at 43 communities with 3,434 total units in our assisted living, independent living and memory care business.
+As of June 30, 2019, we provided senior living services at 51 communities with 3,872 total units in our assisted living, independent living and memory care business.
 Our senior living operations provide a variety of services based on residents' needs including residential accommodations, activities, meals, housekeeping and assistance in the activities of daily living to seniors who are independent or who require some support, but not the level of clinical care provided in a skilled nursing facility.
 We generate revenue at these communities primarily from private pay and other sources, with a portion earned from Medicaid.
-Through December 31, 2017, approximately 82% of our senior living revenue was derived from private pay sources.
+During the six months ended June 30, 2019 and the year ended December 31, 2018, 78.7% and 79.8%, respectively, of our senior living revenue was derived from private pay sources.